Get to know Priscila Pereira – Director of Research and Innovation, Shape Talent

 What’s been a defining moment for you as a woman in your career?

-I guess it was when I was doing my PhD in binary gender studies and I came across the work from Tina Miller.
-I realized that all domains in life need to be balanced with feminine and masculine traits in order to be sustainable.
-For example, at work we have overused traits normally described as masculine like competition, ambition and aggression since the Industrial Revolution.
-Now, we have an increasing ESG agenda to deliver in order to stop us destroying the planet.
+I guess it was when I was doing my PhD in binary gender studies, and I came across the work from Tina Miller.
+I realised that all domains in life need to be balanced with feminine and masculine traits in order to be sustainable (here I am talking about traits and both genders will have both traits).
+For example, at work we have overused traits normally described as masculine like competition, ambition and aggression.
+Now, we have an increasing ESG agenda to deliver in order to stop us destroying the planet because we overused these traits.
 These masculine traits are critical for evolution, but they must be balanced with traits usually described as feminine such as collaboration, empathy and nurturing so we can evolve sustainably.
-At this point, I realised that my contribution was not about enabling women to play the game; it was about enabling women to change the game!
+At this point, I realised that my contribution was not about enabling women to play the ‘game’; it was about enabling women to change the ‘game’!

 Which of the Three Barriers to gender equality interests you most and why?